Last Updated on September 2, 2023

 Escape to the Woods

 Paddle to Lake James from this modern tiny house near Marion, about 40 minutes away from Asheville.
-With floor-to-ceiling windows, an electric fireplace, this place is for those looking to detach and reset.
+With floor-to-ceiling windows, and an electric fireplace, this place is for those looking to detach and reset.

 Cost: $74 per night